QnnOkabayashi/Quantum/README.md

-# Quantum Matrix Library
+# Quantum
 #### By Quinn Okabayashi

-Quantum is a library built for optimized matrix operations in Python.
+Quantum is a Python library written purely in C to efficiently compute matrix operations.

 For compilation details, see bottom.

 # Docs
 ## Constructor
-The constructor for a matrix is implemented as follows:
+The Matrix constructor is implemented as follows:
 ```python
 Matrix(data, dims: (int, int)) -> Matrix
 ```